ppdws/pranayapratikdas/content/research_interests.md

 More specifically:

 * Quantum scars
-* Black Hole Phase Transition
+* Black Hole
 * Billiard Dynamics
-* Quantum Chaos Diagnosis
+* Quantum Chaos
 * Quantum Information Scrambling

 ### **Research Philosophy:**

-<p style="color:blue">  What we fail to see with our eyes or detectors, we occasionally see with our minds.
+<p style="color:blue">  What we fail to see with our eyes or detectors, we occasionally see them with our minds.
 Such vision is merely accidental; it is cultivated through questions posed strategically and in order.  </p>